Need to talk? Call 1800 882 436.

 How are birth injuries prevented?

+Australia is a very safe country to give birth in, but complications can still occur, including birth injuries.
 You can take steps to reduce the risk, including doing pregnancy safe and pelvic floor exercises, getting regular antenatal health checks, managing health issues and working with an experienced medical team during pregnancy and labour.

 Psychological wellbeing of parents

-It can be very distressing to watch your baby experience and recover from a birth injury.
 'Birth trauma' is distress experienced by a parent during or after childbirth.
 While trauma can be physical, it can also be emotional or psychological, and can continue for some time after you've given birth.
-It's important to seek help as early as possible, and this can help you, your newborn, and your whole family.
+If your birth experience felt traumatic to you, then it was.
+Your experience is valid and worthy of acknowledgement, treatment and recovery.

 Resources and support